“The Awards show for Native American Entertainment. ”

 Founded in early 1998, the Native American Music Awards & Association was born out of a need to provide greater opportunity and recognition for traditional and contemporary Native American musicians.

-This year will be our twentieth Awards year honoring our songmakers, fostering pride, providing national exposure, and celebrating their gift of music with others around the world.
-Their personal and professional contributions and the determination and dedication of our volunteer staff lasting, continually creates magical opportunities of Native pride and musical excellence.
+This year will look forward to honoring our songmakers, fostering pride, providing national exposure, and celebrating their cultural gifts of music with others around the world.
+Their personal and professional contributions and the determination and dedication of our volunteer staff, continually creates new opportunities of Native pride and celebrates musical excellence.